US to deliver nearly 837,000 Pfizer vaccines to Caribbean | ExBulletin

 US to deliver nearly 837,000 Pfizer vaccines to Caribbean

-SAN JUAN, Puerto Rico (AP) The US government on Wednesday announced it will deliver nearly 837,000 Pfizer vaccines to Caribbean countries as the resource-constrained region grapples with a spike in COVID-19 cases amid violent anti-vaccine protests.
+SAN JUAN, Puerto Rico – The U.S. government on Wednesday announced it will provide nearly 837,000 Pfizer vaccines to Caribbean countries as the resource-constrained region grapples with a spike in COVID-19 cases amid violent violence anti-vaccine manifestations.

 The Bahamas will receive 397,000 doses followed by Trinidad and Tobago with over 305,000 doses.
 Barbados will receive 70,200 doses, while 35,100 are planned for Saint Vincent and the Grenadines, 17,550 for Antigua and 11,700 for Saint Kitts and Nevis.